cr3mov/writeups/intigriti0823-calculator/index.md

 ![img1](./imgs/9.png)

-Unfortunately, current payload isn't 0-click and it wont work until you press the `=` button.
+Unfortunately, the current payload isn't 0-click and it won't work until you press the `=` button.

 Using `Math.constructor.constructor` we can create the `Function` object, then we can call it using the `Math.constructor.call.call`.